gabrielcuvillier/arxwasm/README.md

 Also, it is a game I enjoyed a while back..

-### Mouse look is unusable!
+### 'Mouselook' is unusable!

-Yes, this is a known limitation.
-See section 'Limitations / Input Handling'
+Yes, this is _the_ most important limitation of this port.
+See section 'Technical Details / Input Handling'

 ## Credits